A guide to the best tenders for superyachts

 Surely the ultimate statement of sophistication — the limousine tender is the pinnacle mode of guest transfer.

-Ranging from 6-14m and accommodating up to eighteen guests in consummate luxury, an often fully enclosed guest cabin will mirror the furnishings of the mothership.
+A range of 6-14m and accommodating up to eighteen guests in consummate luxury, a fully enclosed guest cabin will often mirror the furnishings of the mothership.

 Picnic Boat

-If leisure cruising and lunching was your only pursuit, you’d surely have a picnic boat.
+If leisure cruising and lunching were your only pursuit, you’d surely have a picnic boat.
 The quintessential day cruiser, a picnic boat is unequivocally designed for rest and relaxation on the water.

 Inspired by the lobster boats of Maine, where the sloping rails from bow to stern made it easier for lobstermen to haul in their traps, the symbolic Picnic Boat represents everything exciting and romantic about a day out on the water.

-Can be: Rigid Inflatable // Open, Dive // Tow or stow
+✓ Rigid Inflatable ✓ Open ✓ Dive ✓ Tow or stow

 The workhorse tender of any yacht is the Rigid Inflatable Boat (RIB).
-Robust, versatile and highly manoeuvrable, RIBs typically offer the characteristics of speed, buoyancy and good handling on high seas.
+Robust, versatile, and highly manoeuvrable, RIBs typically offer speed, buoyancy, and good handling on high seas.

 Ski Boat